eLearning Handbook for Faculty and Administrators

 eLearning Defined

-- Distance Learning: Pensacola State College distance learning courses require no Pensacola State campus visits by the student.
-Note, this does not mean that faculty cannot ask students to come to campus for testing, orientation, study sessions, etc. It does mean that a distance learning course must be designed in a way that makes it possible for students to complete all course requirements from any place in the world.
-Note also that instructors do not have to deliver tests online.
-Proctoring and/or other assessment venues and techniques are appropriate options.
-Distance Learning courses may be identified in the course schedule by the following section numbers: 9500s, 9600s, 9700s, 7100s.
-All distance learning courses are currently delivered via the Internet.
+• Distance Learning: Pensacola State College distance learning courses require no Pensacola State campus visits by the student.
+Note, this does not mean that faculty cannot ask students to come to campus for testing, orientation, study sessions, etc. It does mean that a distance learning course must be designed in a way that makes it possible for students to complete all course requirements from any place in the

-- Hybrid: Some portion of on-campus instruction is replaced with instruction delivered at a distance (off-campus) usually via the Internet.
-Hybrid courses are designed to reduce the number of times a student has to travel to any Pensacola State campus.
-For example, section 2486 of ENC 1101 (3 CH) meets on a Pensacola State campus one day a week for 1.5 hours.
+• Hybrid: A hybrid course is when 30-79% of the direct instruction of the course section is delivered using technology, where the student and instructor are separated by time, space, or both.
+There is a requirement for students in a hybrid course section to attend some classes in a physical location.
+Hybrid courses are designed to reduce the number of times a student has to travel to any Pensacola State College campus.
+For example, a hybrid section of ENC 1101 (3 CH) meets on a Pensacola State campus one day a week for 1.5 hours.
 The remaining 1.5 hours of instruction are provided at a distance.
-Section 2486 is a Hybrid course because it replaces a portion of instruction on a Pensacola State campus with instruction at a distance.
 Please note, the number of times a student is required to visit a Pensacola State campus may vary from course to course.
 However, the hallmark of a Hybrid course is the fact that some portion of instruction is conducted on a Pensacola State campus.
-Hybrid courses may be identified in the course schedule by the following section numbers: 2400s and 7000-7049.
+Hybrid course sections are indicated by a delivery mode of Hybrid.

 Academic Integrity

 Student identity is validated through secure means in order to protect access to, and the use of, academic and financial resources of the College.
 Fraudulent use of any college, state, or federal resources by anyone other than the registered student, instructor, or authorized staff member is punishable by criminal prosecution.
 Canvas provides one barrier to such behavior via user IDs and passwords.
 However, it is important to know this level of protection only goes so far.
 Please review the section on Testing in this handbook.
 There you will find several tools that will help you securely deliver you assessments to remote locations.
 Also, please constantly remind students to log off Canvas when they have completed their work.
 This is especially important if they are working in a computer lab.
-If you have questions (or ideas) regarding the maintenance of academic integrity at PSC, or if you suspect any fraudulent activity in your eLearning courses(s), please contact the Director of the eLearning Department.
+If you have questions (or ideas) regarding the maintenance of academic integrity at PSC, or if you suspect any fraudulent activity in your eLearning courses(s), please contact an Instructional Technologist in the eLearning Department.

 Attendance

 Attendance: For those students enrolled in distance learning courses, participation in the course according to the schedule of events described by the instructor is considered “attendance.”
 Students who do not access the class website during the first week of class, take examinations by established due dates, or do not otherwise participate in the distance learning process are subject to withdrawal according to the attendance policies outlined in the College Catalog.
 Documenting attendance when students are enrolled in distance education courses is especially important in the context of financial aid, and the following guideline should be noted: “In a distance education context, documenting that a student has logged into an online class is not sufficient, by itself, to demonstrate academic attendance by the student.
-A school must demonstrate that a student participated in class or was otherwise engaged in an academically related activity, such as by contributing to an online discussion or initiating contact with a faculty member to ask a course-related question.” (https://ifap.ed.gov/fsahandbook/attachments/1516FSAHbkActiveIndexMaster.pdf – see page 5-60)
+A school must demonstrate that a student participated in class or was otherwise engaged in an academically related activity, such as by contributing to an online discussion or initiating contact with a faculty member to ask a course-related question.” (https://ifap.ed.gov/fsahandbook/attachments/1516FSAHbkActiveIndexMaster.pdf)

 Canvas (Learning Management System)

-The College has adopted the Canvas a Learning Management System for the online delivery of all eLearning courses.
+The College has adopted the Canvas, a Learning Management System for the online delivery of all eLearning courses.
 This degree of standardization facilitates training and support for faculty and provides a consistent interface for students.
 Training is required for all instructors who intend to use Canvas.
 It is the responsibility of all academic department heads to make sure faculty receive this training prior to teaching an eLearning course.

 Class Size

 There is no standard number of students that has been determined to be optimal for Pensacola State College distance learning courses.
-Department heads and faculty should refer to the information provided in the 2018-2021 Collective Bargaining Agreement to make this determination.
+Department heads and faculty should refer to the information provided in the 2021-2024 Collective Bargaining Agreement to make this determination.

 Course Development (Compensation)